juliiine/cygogne-mirror/README.md

 ```
 GENTOO_MIRRORS="something"
 ```
-After you have the line required, you can change the value to the `GENTOO_MIRRORS` variable :
+After you have the line required, you can change the value of the `GENTOO_MIRRORS` variable :
 Change `something` to `https://cygogne-it.fr` and you should have this :
 ```
 GENTOO_MIRRORS="https://cygogne-it.fr"
 ```
 Save your `make.conf` file and exit.

-The mirror is now set to here, and will be used for any download from portage now.
+The mirror is now set, and will be used for any download from portage now.
 You can run `eix-sync` (if you have `eix` installed) or `emerge --sync` to refresh packages.

 If you want to set your own mirror, please read below.

 ## Set up your own mirror

-Please keep in mind that kind of "personnal mirrors" uses bandwith from Tier 1 mirror, and I don't encourage anyone to set a mirror like this one for the fun, or only for your usage.
+Please keep in mind that these kind of "personnal mirrors" use bandwith from Tier 1 mirror, and I don't encourage anyone to set a mirror like this one just for fun, or only for your personal usage.
 If there is not a lot of Gentoo mirrors in your area, there is no problem to create one, and it's recommended to submit your mirror to the Gentoo team.

-If you still want to continue even this warning ...
+If you still want to continue even after this warning ...

 ### Requirements

-- Bandwith : You need to have a minimum of 5 MBit/s upstream capacity on a permanent connection, higher is better.
+- Bandwith : You need to have a minimum of 5 MBit/s upstream capacity on a permanent connection, the higher, the better.
 - Storage : Hosting a mirror requires a minimum of 550 GiB available disk space.
 - HTTP and/or HTTPS access to the site.
 - I assume that you already have a web server in place.